erenarkangil/Active-Learning-for-nlp-and-images/README.md

 This is an ongoing project.
 Stream-based pooling is used.
 After 800 query-epoch the accuracy is converged at => Current Accuracy: 0.4428 for 48 beer classes.

+- Updates !!
+I added keras network with bayesian optimizer.
+- Please find the labeler for nlp dataset.
+It uses logistic regression, include comprasion of entropy, uncertainity and random sampling with pool-based and stream-based apporaches.

 ![indir (3)](https://user-images.githubusercontent.com/47353633/105707665-58e81c00-5f24-11eb-89c0-76261b38d779.png)